Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 Make a mason jar sign to display flowers year round!

-This month’s theme is flowers which is perfect for the beginning of spring.
+This month’s post theme is flowers which is perfect for the beginning of spring.
 To be honest, this one was tough for me!
 I was stumped for a few weeks and had a whole list of different projects that I kind of liked but nothing really stood out.

 Finally, the idea of making a mason jar sign with flowers popped into my head and I’m so glad it did!
 This was an easy project and an inexpensive way to display flowers year round.
 I also wanted to try out the Cricut stencil paper and give you a new free SVG cut file!